 3. Clearwater Beach, Florida — One of the Most Famous Beaches in the US

-How to get there: 12 mins by car from downtown Clearwater, FL and 45 mins by car from Tampa, FL
+🚗 How to get there: 12 mins by car from downtown Clearwater, FL

 Clearwater Beach is definitely one of the most dream-worthy white sand beaches in the US.
-In fact, Tripadvisor actually named it the best beach in the US in 2019, and the 6th best in the world.
-This beach is located on a barrier island and is characterized by a gorgeous 2.5-mile stretch of white sand.
+Located on a barrier island, this beach features a gorgeous 2.5-mile stretch of white sand.
 It is also connected by a short bridge to Sand Key, another barrier island in the south.

-One unmissable thing to do at Clearwater Beach is to catch sunset at Pier 60.
-There’s a vibrant festival there every night featuring tons of street performers, artisans, and of course, spectacular sunsets.
-Clearwater Beach is also home to a beachfront promenade that’s perfect for cycling and rollerblading, and which is also lined with tons of restaurants, shops, and cafes.
+Clearwater Beach is also home to a beachfront promenade that’s perfect for cycling and rollerblading.
+Plus, it is lined with tons of restaurants, shops, and cafes.

 2. Carmel Beach, California